 Boards of education may conduct a meeting by electronic means only if the board has previously adopted a resolution, rule, or ordinance governing electronic meetings. (§ 52-4-207(2)(a)).
-Within the framework of a few basic requirements, the open meetings law gives school boards substantial latitude in determining what an electronic meetings resolution, rule, or ordinance requires.
+That resolution, rule, or ordinance must establish the conditions under which a remotely participating member is included in calculating a quorum for the meeting.
+Outside of a few basic requirements, the open meetings law gives school boards substantial latitude in determining what an electronic meetings resolution, rule, or ordinance requires.
+Any votes taken in an electronic meeting must be taken by roll call unless the vote is unanimous. (§ 52-4-207(9)).

 The regular open meetings notice requirements and quorum requirements must be met for an electronic meeting.
-Written notice of the electronic meeting must also be posted at an "anchor location" of the electronic meeting unless the requirements for holding an electronic meeting without an anchor location are met. (§ 52-4-207(3)(a)).
-(At least one such anchor location must be where the board usually meets when the meeting is not an electronic meeting. (§ 52-4-207(3)(c)).)
-For an electronic meeting, the open meetings law also requires that board members be given at least 24 hours' advance notice that the meeting will be held electronically and how board members will be connected to the meeting, so that they may participate in the meeting and be counted as present. (§ 52-4-207(3)(b)).
-The anchor location must provide space and facilities to permit members of the public to attend and monitor the meeting (except portions of the meeting which are properly closed). (§ 52-4-207(3)(d)(i)).
-In addition, if the meeting is one in which public comment is accepted, space and facilities must be provided at the anchor location so that members of the public can participate. (§ 52-4-207(3)(e)(i)).
-An electronic meeting may be held without an anchor location if the board president makes a written determination (including the facts on which the determination is based) that conducting the meeting with an anchor location presents a substantial risk to the health and safety of those who may be present at the anchor location. (§ 52-4-207(4)).
-This written determination expires after 30 days (§ 52-4-207(5)), must be included in the public notice of the meeting, and must be read at the beginning of the meeting. (§ 52-4-207(4)(c)).
-The board must also provide means by which the public may hear (or view and hear) the open portions of the meeting (§ 52-4-207(3)(d)(ii)) and (if public comment is to be accepted at the meeting) provide means by which the public may provide comments. (§ 52-4-207(3)(e)(ii)).
-The information on how the public may thus access and participate in this meeting must also be included in the meeting notice. (§ 52-4-207(4)(d)).
+Written notice of the electronic meeting must also be posted at an "anchor location" of the electronic meeting unless the requirements for holding an electronic meeting without an anchor location are met. (§ 52-4-207(3)(b)).
+For an electronic meeting, the open meetings law also requires that board members be given at least 24 hours' advance notice of how board members can electronically connect to the meeting. (§ 52-4-207(3)(c)).
+The anchor location must provide space and facilities to permit members of the public to attend and monitor the meeting (except portions of the meeting which are properly closed). (§ 52-4-207(4)(a)).
+The board may also choose to provide means for members of the public to attend remotely by electronic means. (§ 52-4-207(4)(b)).
+Although the statute does not specifically require it, if the meeting is one in which public comment is accepted, it would be appropriate to provide space and facilities so that members of the public can participate at the anchor location or remotely if that means of attendance is offered.
 (Note that charter school governing bodies have additional electronic meeting options and requirements not available to school boards.)

+An electronic meeting may be held without an anchor location if the board president either (1) makes a determination (including the facts on which the determination is based) that conducting the meeting with an anchor location presents a substantial risk to the health and safety of those who would otherwise be present at the anchor location or (2) makes a determination that the location where the board would normally meet has been ordered closed to the public for health or safety reasons. (§ 52-4-207(5)(a)).
+This determination expires after 30 days (§ 52-4-207(6)).
+The public notice of the meeting must include a statement describing the determination and summarizing the facts on which it is based and must inform members of the public how they may attend the meeting remotely by electronic means. (§ 52-4-207(5)(a)(ii)).

+When an electronic meeting with an anchor location is in progress and the board has already provided means by which members of the public may attend remotely, the meeting may be changed to a meeting without an anchor location if the board president makes a determination that continuing the meeting with an anchor location presents a substantial risk to the health or safety of those present at the anchor location, announces that determination during the meeting, and states a summary of the facts on which the determination is made. (§ 52-4-207(5)(b)).